dodie/vim-disapprove-deep-indentation/README.md

 let g:LookOfDisapprovalSpaceTreshold=(&tabstop*4)
 ```

-The plugin uses Vim's conceal feature, it does not modify the source code in any way, the disapproving
+The plugin uses Vim's conceal feature.
+It does not modify the source code in any way, the disapproving
 look is just a visual indicator.